-The Community Advocates Public Policy Institute provides Stay Strong Milwaukee funding to youth-serving organizations for alcohol and other substance use prevention projects that directly target adolescents.
-All organizations are RISE Drug Free MKE members and contribute to the coalition’s ongoing efforts to prevent substance use issues among young people.
+The Community Advocates Public Policy Institute provides Stay Strong Milwaukee funding to youth-serving organizations for alcohol and other substance use prevention projects that directly prioritizes adolescents.
+All organizations are RISE Drug Free MKE members and contribute to the coalition’s ongoing efforts to prevent substance misuse among young people.
 Despite the challenges of engaging youth during the extended Covid-19 pandemic, creative and enlightening Stay Strong Milwaukee-supported activities reached 1,074 youth in 2021.

 Diverse & Resilient: Thinking Under the Influence (TUI) utilizes an alcohol harm reduction approach to give LGBTQ+ & allied youth information & skills to reduce the amount of alcohol they drink, if they drink, or to postpone drinking until they are older.

 Neighborhood House of Milwaukee: Created a “Mock-Tail'' Hour to incorporate prevention education into a hands-on experience for youth.
 Also organized a community clean-up with a focus on picking up cigarette butts to look at the impact not only on our bodies & minds, but also our environment.